socialx-analytics/transformerX/README.md

-# TransformerX
+# transformerX

-TransformerX is an R package designed to facilitate the setup and use of the Hugging Face Transformers library.
+`transformerX` is an R package designed to facilitate the setup and use of the Hugging Face Transformers library.
 This package provides a convenient interface for leveraging transformer models in your R projects.

 ## Getting Started